 - Breakfast– We had breakfast each morning at the Point in Thyme restaurant on site, which was included with Hilton Honors.
 The Christmas decorations and fireplace were warm and inviting, which was perfect for the chilly mornings.
 There was a full breakfast buffet or a la carte menu to choose from, and the service was great.
 Our son loved sitting near the fire and in a high chair for the first time.

-- Date Night- We were lucky enough to get a date night thanks to my father-in-law, which is one of many benefits of traveling with family.
+- Date Night- We were lucky enough to get a date night, which is one of many benefits of traveling with family.
 Different Pointe of View is one of the best rated restaurants in Phoenix and we were able to walk up to the restaurant from our hotel room.
 The food and service were just as amazing as the view.
-Although the ambiance is perfect for a date night, although there were several kids there with their families as well.
+Although the ambiance is perfect for a Phoenix date night, there were several kids there with their families as well.

 - Coffee– There is a small coffee shop with Starbucks coffee, pastries and bagels by the gift shop in the lobby, which we took advantage of one afternoon.

 - Grocery Delivery– Our grocery delivery wasn’t through the hotel, but it’s something I’m glad we did.
 It was our first time traveling this distance when our son was eating solids, and I was making most of his food at the time.
-I found a nearby Safeway that delivered groceries to the hotel since.
-(The last thing we wanted to do with a baby was go to the grocery store after flying across the country.)
 Instacart is an amazing service that offers grocery delivery from many major grocers.
 Sign up using my referral link or enter the code AEMMERLING18D10C to get $10 off your first grocery delivery order.

 Old Town Scottsdale